 Cryptocurrencies are digital assets that do not have any physical existence.
 They exist on the internet and usually operate on the blockchain technology.
 The blockchain is a distributed ledger system pioneered by Bitcoin.

 It eliminates the need for maintaining a central ledger by making the ledger public and accessible by anyone.
 But there are some exceptions like IOTA, which uses tangle instead of the blockchain.

 While each cryptocurrency has its own unique features, all of the cryptocurrencies have one thing in common – they are decentralized.
 So cryptocurrencies allow you to become your own banker.

-As we approach the end of 2017 I can undoubtedly say it has been the year of cryptocurrencies.
+As we approached the end of 2017 I can undoubtedly say it has been the year of cryptocurrencies.
 We saw cryptocurrencies rise, fall, become mainstream and whatnot!

 The market veteran Bitcoin continued to see tremendous growth throughout the year.
 Bitcoin broke all the records and became a five-figure cryptocurrency with a market cap of $270 billion.

 But Bitcoin was not the only cryptocurrency that saw growth as some other altcoins followed its lead too.

 In this article, we are going to take a close look at one of the crowd favorites, Verge (XVG) cryptocurrency.

 Verge is an open-source, peer-to-peer cryptocurrency just like Bitcoin, Ethereum, and many other altcoins.
 According to the Verge core team, this cryptocurrency was introduced and designed for day to day use.